 Keith S. Hebert

-Keith S. Hebert (Assistant Professor) was educated at University of West Georgia (BA, 1998), Virginia Tech (MA, 2001), and Auburn University (PhD, 2007).
+Keith S. Hebert joined the Auburn University faculty in 2014 where he directs the department's public history certificate program and offers courses in public history and southern history.
 Previously, Hebert worked for the Georgia Department of Natural Resources, Historic Preservation Division as the state historian.
 His research focuses on the Confederate home front during the American Civil War and 20th century American visionary art environments.
-He has published an essay in the Georgia Historical Quarterly and book chapters in Reconstructing Appalachia: The Civil War’s Aftermath, Breaking the Heartland: The Civil War in Georgia, and World and National Registers of Historic Places: Stewardship in Perspective.
+His first book, The Long Civil War in the North Georgia Mountains: Confederate Nationalism, Sectionalism, and White Supremacy in Bartow County, Georgia, was released in 2017.
+He also has published an essay in the Georgia Historical Quarterly and book chapters in Reconstructing Appalachia: The Civil War’s Aftermath, Breaking the Heartland: The Civil War in Georgia, and World and National Registers of Historic Places: Stewardship in Perspective.
 Hebert also co-curated an exhibit “With Georgia’s Best Interest at Heart: Thomas B. Murphy,” on permanent display at the University of West Georgia Ingram Library, and co-curated and designed the Leake Mounds Interpretive Trail website.
 He has written numerous successful applications for listing on the National Register of Historic Places, including nominations for Paradise Garden and Pasaquan-two nationally significant examples of American visionary art environments.
-Hebert also served as Bremen, Georgia, site director for the Smithsonian Institute’s Museum on Main Street “New Harmonies: Celebrating American Roots Music” traveling exhibit.
-During the exhibit’s stay in Bremen, Hebert coordinated dozens of concerts, workshops, and lecture programs that drew over 27,000 visitors.
+Currently, Hebert is preparing a history of Horseshoe Bend National Military Park and writing a book chapter on Slavery in Alabama for an upcoming collection on African American history in Alabama.

 University of West Georgia, B.A.
 1998